Edit

 News

-For the second time in a row, the MMPU receives a seminar grant from the Health + Life Science Alliance Heidelberg Mannheim to support the Public MMPU Research Days 2024.
+For the second year in a row, the MMPU receives a seminar grant from the Health + Life Science Alliance Heidelberg Mannheim to support the two Public MMPU Research Days 2024.
 We are very grateful.

 Julio Saez Rodriguez and colleagues receive a prestigious ERC Synergy Grant to study host-microbiome interaction in the gut.
 The CartoHostBug project receives 10 Mio Euro to create “maps” of the microbial composition and molecular status of human cells at spatially defined locations.